RamiroArribas/People_traffic_forecasting/Structure_draft.md

 · Import the weather data (and data from other relevant sources)

-· Set date time as index and concatenate the dataframes: the keys for the concatenation will be the index and the SiteId
+· Set date time as index and concatenate the data frames: the keys for the concatenation will be the index and the SiteId

 ## 2.- Exploratory analysis of each SiteId (separetely)

-· Check for consistency (wether the time series is continuous or not)
+· Check for consistency (whether the time series is continuous or not)

 · Check for NaNs